theupdateframework/taps/candidate-succinct-delegation-tap.md

 with 001, the third 010, then 011, 100, 101, 110, 111.

-The names of each bin will be determined by the bin number and the PREFIX listed in the `name` field of the delegation.
-By default, the PREFIX will be DELEGATING_ROLENAME.hbd where DELEGATING_ROLENAME is the name of the role that delegated to the hashed bins.
-The name will be structured as PREFIX-COUNT where COUNT is a value between 0 and 2^BIT_LENGTH-1 (inclusive) that represents the bin number.
+The names of each bin will be determined by the bin number and the NAME_PREFIX listed in the `bin_name_prefix` field of the delegation.
+The name will be structured as
+NAME_PREFIX-COUNT where COUNT is a value between 0 and 2^BIT_LENGTH-1 (inclusive) that represents the bin number.

 The `succinct_hash_delegations` will be prioritized over